 A richly-detailed dial complete with an open heart display sets the Overboard apart from many of its peers.
 This is especially true when you factor in the movement, which is a decent automatic that becomes a great one when you consider the price.
 Most dive watches priced this low use quartz movements.

-I like that there’s no visible complication on the dial, as if you’re actually wearing the watch diving, you won’t be able to see a date display (for example) very well when you’re down deep.
+I like that there’s no visible complication on the dial.
+If you’re actually wearing the watch while diving, you won’t be able to see a date display (for example) very well when you’re down deep.
 Keeping the dial simple lets it feel big and badass without also feeling busy.

 The biggest fault I can find on the Overboard is the underwhelming lume.
 Everything else seems above board to me.

 For someone looking for a diver and wanting an automatic, the Overboard offers a strong value proposition that’s hard to match.
 An automatic, excellent water resistance, and a two-year warranty for $250?
 Yes, please.